Meet Dr. Spanier-Stiasny

 As told by Jennifer A. Spanier-Stiasny, D.O.

-We sat down with Jennifer A. Spanier-Stiasny, D.O., a gastroenterologist with Swedish Covenant Medical Group, to learn more about her practice.
+We sat down with Jennifer A. Spanier-Stiasny, D.O., a gastroenterologist with Swedish Medical Group, to learn more about her practice.

 What is Gastroenterology?